enchant97/note-mark/site/content/docs/setup/reverse-proxy.md

 ---
 To run the backend and frontend over one FQDN and port can be done via a reverse proxy.

+> This tutorial is not required for the "note-mark-aio" Docker image

 ## Routes
 Depending on the request they need to be routed to either app.
 These are documented below: